parth818/Instagram-Scrapper/README.md

 </br></br>
 ->Some sample scrapped data is being attached here within the 'Outputs' directory.
 </br></br>
-->A sample video for working of this project can be found <a href="https://drive.google.com/file/d/1A3IMTJSjedW-y5S5V5rPopEvHh3-ciDy/view?usp=sharing">here</a>.
+->A sample video of working for the same can be found <a href="https://drive.google.com/file/d/1lZB1eTewsA2xrMnd6UE0Z9-getHH0pRC/view?usp=sharing">here</a>.
 </br></br>
 -><i>*NOTE : some 'tqdm' widgets load only at runtime.</i>
 ## License